 United States Department of the Interior

 Location.
 41° 52.188′ N, 87° 49.185′ W. Marker is in Forest Park, Illinois, in Cook County.
 Marker is on Desplaines Avenue.
+Marker is in Forest Home Cemetery.
 Touch for map.
-Marker is in Forest Home Cemetery.
 Marker is at or near this postal address: 863 Desplaines Avenue, Forest Park IL 60130, United States of America.
+Touch for directions.

 Also see . . .
 Haymarket Affair - Wikipedia.
 (Submitted on March 30, 2018, by Chris of Leicester, Leicestershire.)

 Credits.
 This page was last revised on March 30, 2018.
-This page originally submitted on March 28, 2018, by Daniel Eisenberg of Boca Raton, Florida.
-This page has been viewed 56 times since then.
+It was originally submitted on March 28, 2018, by Daniel Eisenberg of Boca Raton, Florida.
+This page has been viewed 110 times since then and 14 times this year.
 Photos: 1, 2. submitted on March 28, 2018, by Daniel Eisenberg of Boca Raton, Florida. • Bill Pfingsten was the editor who published this page.